wildfly/quickstart/ejb-asynchronous/README.md

 2. Type this command to start the client cd client mvn exec:exec
-3. check the client output
+3. Check the client output
-       INFO: See server log around [a date] whether the call finished
+        INFO: The server log should contain a message at (about) <date>, indicating that the call to the asynchronous bean completed.
-       INFO: Get the async result as expected => returning at [a date] duration was 200ms
+        INFO: Got the async result as expected => returning at <date>, duration was 200ms
-       INFO: Get the async result as expected after wait => returning at [a date] duration was 1500ms
+        INFO: Got the async result as expected after wait => returning at <date>, duration was 1500ms
-       INFO: Results of the parallel (server) processing : [returning at [a date] duration was 5000ms, returning at [a date] duration was 3000ms]
         INFO: Catch the expected Exception of the asynchronous execution!
+        INFO: Results of the parallel (server) processing : [returning at <date> duration was 5000ms, returning at <date>, duration was 3000ms]

-4. check the server log
+4. Check the server log
-       There should be two INFO log messages for the 'fireAndForget' invocation:
+       There should be two INFO log messages for the `fireAndForget` invocation:
           'fireAndForget' Will wait for 15000ms
        and 15sec later (the client should be finished at this time) action 'fireAndForget' finished
-_NOTE: In AS7.1.1.Final there is a bug that an ERROR will be logged that the result can not be written, it will be solved in a later version._
+_NOTE: In AS7.1.1.Final there is a bug that an ERROR will be logged that the result can not be written._

 Undeploy the Archive